Agile learning has become an important topic over the past few years.

 3. Make Training Micro

 Microlearning is learning in short bursts, usually no longer than five minutes in length.
 It’s the perfect vehicle to exercise agile learning.
 It allows admins to add content that needs to be consumed speedily.
 Micro-units can be produced quickly, so it also frees up time for content creators to concentrate on other projects.

 One of the main signs of an agile company is the championing of collaboration and sharing.

 Colleagues will often have untapped potential which can be utilised.
 A social knowledge sharing tool will help your learners share and track knowledge.

 Mobile learning allows learners to learn anytime/anywhere.
 This fits perfectly into the agile learning framework.
 If there are any sudden updates or examples where the learner needs to learn something quickly, then mobiles are always there!
 People now check their mobiles every 12 minutes.
 So learning on them becomes second nature.

-No longer do we have to wait weeks for updates, they can now installed during the commute to work.
-The Knowledge Arcade also promotes agile learning by encouraging a knowledge sharing culture.
+No longer do we have to wait weeks for updates, they can now be installed during the commute to work.
+Growth Engineering Learning App also promotes agile learning by encouraging a knowledge-sharing culture.

 If you want to build an agile learning culture in your own organisation, then our article on Mobile Learning Apps Vs Responsive LMSs will give you plenty of useful tips!